-Similar to defining the ShaderLightAt class to pass light source information at an array index to GLSL fragment shader, a new ShaderMaterial class should be defined to communicate the contents of Material to the GLSL illum_fs shader.
+>>HERESimilar to defining the ShaderLightAt class to pass light source information at an array index to GLSL fragment shader, a new ShaderMaterial class should be defined to communicate the contents of Material to the GLSL illum_fs shader.
 Similar to the implementation of ShaderLightAt, the ShaderMaterial class will also be defined in the src/engine/shaders folder.